Rajpreetcoder/Rajpreet.github.io/README.md

 # Experience after completing the course
 It's too good and clear all the basics of Excel.
 It's too simple to understand and best parts of it's the quizs to check the knowledge .

+# Here is the link of My experience during induction program